sukrumerey/OpenPNM-Examples/README.md

 ## How to Write an Example

 This section introduces a few rules and tips for creating nicely formatted documents that would be suitable for inclusion here.

+> **MarkDown Tips:** If you need some help on MarkDown formatting and notation, checkout [the cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).